FAIR Tax Guide

 • Tell the appraiser who else is reviewing the file so CPA or attorney comments can be folded into the timeline without surprise fees.

 • Do I need an appraisal every time I file Form 8283?
-No. Form 8283 is used for noncash charitable contributions, but the qualified-appraisal requirement usually matters when the donation value of an item or a group of similar items exceeds $5,000.
-Confirm the exact threshold treatment with your tax advisor.
+No. Form 8283 is used for noncash charitable contributions, but the qualified-appraisal requirement usually matters when the donation value of an item or group of similar items exceeds $5,000.
+Confirm threshold treatment with your tax adviser.

 • Do similar donated items get grouped together for the threshold?
 Often yes.
 Similar items can be aggregated for the appraisal threshold analysis, which is why donors should ask about grouping before assuming they are below the limit.